emacsway/emacsway/en/cache-dependencies.rst

 Tagging of nested caches
 ========================

-Because tags are verified at the moment of cache reading, let's imagine, what happens, when one cache will be nested in other cache.
+Because tags are verified at the moment of cache reading, let's imagine, what happens, when one cache will be nested to other cache.
 Multi-level cache is not so rarely.
 In this case, the tags of inner cache will never be verified, and outer cache will alive with outdated data.
 At the moment of creation the outer cache, it must accept the all tags from the inner cache into own tag list.